Nikolaj1992/BI_Exam-Group9/README.md

 - Hypothesis 3: Slot 2 is often referred to as the “death slot” as no contestant performing at this position has ever won Eurovision, and consistently rank lower than other positions, so a song performing second will perform worse in the final result than it would otherwise.
 - Hypothesis 4: Voting patterns differ between juries and the televote in regards to the running order.
 The televote appears more influenced by when a song is performed compared to the juries.
 Hypothesis 5: The choice of music style has a big impact on the final result.

+Motivation:
+* Our motivation is to use Eurovision data to better understand the contest and what impacts the results of the contest.
+A few members of the team regularly follow and watch Eurovision, and as such there's an interest in better understanding the outcomes of the contest with data.

+Theoretical foundation:
+* What???

+Argumentation of choices:
+* More text needed....

+Design:
+* Design is simple.
+Write code in notebook format, convert to .py files so that we can convieniently display our findings in an easy and user-friendly manner using Streamlit.

+Artefacts:
+* hmmmmm x2

+Outcomes:
+* hmm

+## Implementation instructions

 Requirements:
 - streamlit